maniselvaraj/system-design-cheat-sheets/replication.md

 1. Read-after-write consistency (RAW)
     1. Read your writes to ensure your write is OK
-    2. Not for other users
+    2. Not for other users i.e., A writes and B cannot read
     3. Some techniques
         1. Always read from leader
         2. Read from leader for 1 minute